Holmes Community College

 Community college in Goodman, Mississippi, U.S.

 Holmes Community College is a public community college with its main campus in Goodman, Mississippi.
-It also has campuses in Grenada and Ridgeland, and satellite campuses in Attala, Webster, and Yazoo counties.
+It also has campuses in Grenada and Ridgeland, and satellite campuses in Attala, Webster, and Yazoo Counties.

+Holmes Community College serves Attala, Carroll, Choctaw, Grenada, Holmes, Madison, Montgomery, Webster, and Yazoo Counties.

 Holmes Community College was established in 1911, when plans were made to found Holmes County Agricultural High School in Goodman, Mississippi.
 The town of Goodman provided 40 acre of land (along with free water from the community's artesian well) on the west side of town, and the Board of Trustees purchased an additional 42 acre adjacent to the original school location.
 The mascot of Holmes Community College is the bulldog.

-It was previously Holmes Junior College (HJC).
+It was previously Holmes Junior College.

 History

-Holmes Community College originally began as Holmes County Agricultural High School, established in 1911 when the town of Goodman provided forty acres of land and the college's board of trustees bought forty-two acres of land on the west side of Goodman, Mississippi.
+Holmes Community College originally began as Holmes County Agricultural High School, established in 1911 when the town of Goodman provided 40 acres of land and the college's board of trustees bought 42 acres of land on the west side of Goodman, Mississippi.
 In 1922, the Mississippi Legislature made it legal for agricultural high schools to add two years of college work.
-Holmes added the first year of college work in the 1925-1926 school session, and a sophomore year of college work in the 1928-1929 school session.
+Holmes added the first year of college work in the 1925-1926 school session,and a sophomore year of college work in the 1928-1929 school session.

-Service area

-Counties it serves, in addition to Holmes, are Attala, Carroll, Choctaw, Grenada, Madison, Montgomery, Webster, and Yazoo.
+Admissions

+To be considered for admission, applicants must submit a high school transcript or equivalent.
+In the 2024-2025 school year, tuition for in-state residents was $3,510 a year, while tuition for out-of-state residents was $6,210 a year.
+About 72% of students were awarded financial aid in the 2023-2024 school year.
+In the fall 2024 semester, 5,039 students were attending part- or full-time.

+Academics

+The college's focus is to provide education and credits to students seeking to transfer to a four-year college and to provide students with technical experience for the workforce.

+The college offers a variety of academic and technical pathways: